 Our primary competitors in providing financing to middle market companies include public and private funds, other BDCs, commercial and investment banks, commercial finance companies and, to the extent they provide an alternative form of financing, private equity and hedge funds.
 Many of our competitors are substantially larger and have considerably greater financial, technical, and marketing resources than we do.
 Some competitors may have access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships than us.
 Further, many of our competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us as a business development company, or to the distribution and other requirements we must satisfy to qualify for RIC tax treatment.
-See "Risk Factors - Risks Relating to Our Business - We may face increasing competitors in result in losses."
+See "Risks Relating to Our Business -We may face increasing competition for investment opportunities, which could delay further deployment of our capital, reduce returns and result in losses."